kora-projects/kora-docs/mkdocs/docs/v2/en/guides/testing-integration.md

 The container is intentionally configured with explicit startup timeout and attached logs to make startup issues diagnosable.
 These methods validate service behavior and persisted state against real PostgreSQL.

+Every method uses both control points the test has: `userService` runs the real application logic, and `testUserRepository` reads the resulting rows straight from the database.
+Asserting on both sides is what separates an integration test from a component test — the second half proves that the data actually reached PostgreSQL and survived the mapping.

 ===! ":fontawesome-brands-java: `Java`"

     Add imports: